-Talk to your pediatrician before introducing your baby an ice cream for the first time.
+Talk to your pediatrician before giving your baby an ice cream for the first time.
 Here are a few points to remember:

 1. Say ‘no’ to street vendors

-Most commercial ice creams are heat pasteurized, killing the bacteria, but be careful from where you are buying it.
-Never buy an ice cream from a street vendor because you can never be sure about the sanitary and storage conditions at such places.
+Most commercial ice creams are heat pasteurized to kill the bacteria but be careful from where you are buying it.
+Never buy ice cream from a street vendor because you can never be sure about the sanitary and storage conditions at such places.

 Bacteria might build up in improper storage conditions.
 The water used by the local ice cream vendors may not be of the best quality.
-Poor water quality could lead to gastrointestinal infections in the little one.
+Poor water quality and contaminated milk could lead to gastrointestinal infections in the little one.

 2. Be sure about the ingredients

 Read the ingredient list carefully before offering ice cream to your little one.
 Certain ingredients could cause allergic reactions.
-Some common ingredients in ice cream, which could be allergic, are nuts, peanuts, strawberries and coloring agents.
-Avoid ice creams made of raw milk as it can carry bacteria (2).
+Some common ingredients in ice cream, which could be allergic, are nuts, peanuts, strawberries, and coloring agents.
+Avoid ice creams made of raw milk as it can carry bacteria (5).

 Choose a simpler ice cream without too many additional ingredients.